“In God We Trust” – Our National Motto – is under attack again.

 If this sounds familiar, it’s because we’ve been defeating atheist Michael Newdow’s attempts to banish “under God” and “In God We Trust” in federal court for over a decade.

-This time his new federal lawsuit is full of the same failed arguments: outlandishly claiming that our National Motto is “extremely offensive,” “bigotry,” and “persecution,” that atheists are “forced to proselytize,” and even comparing it to radical Islamic terrorism.
+Once again his last federal lawsuit is full of the same failed arguments: outlandishly claiming that our National Motto is “false and offensive,” “bigotry,” and "repulsive," that atheists are “forced to proselytize,” and even claiming that it promotes a "psychopathic monster."

 Yet it’s this lawsuit that is extremely offensive and extremely wrong legally.